-- Member is 6 years of age or older. - Member has a positive skin test or in vitro reactivity to at least one perennial aeroallergen. - Member has a pre-treatment IgE level greater than or equal to 30 IU/mL. - Member has uncontrolled asthma as demonstrated by experiencing at least one of the following within the past year: - Two or more asthma exacerbations requiring oral or injectable corticosteroid treatment. - One or more asthma exacerbation(s) resulting in hospitalization or emergency medical care visit(s). - Poor symptom control (frequent symptoms or reliever use, activity limited by asthma, night waking due to asthma). - Member has inadequate asthma control despite current treatment with both of the following medications at optimized doses: - Medium-to-high-dose inhaled corticosteroid. - Additional controller (i.e., long acting beta2-agonist, long acting muscarinic antagonist, leukotriene modifier, or sustained-release theophylline). - Member will continue to use maintenance asthma treatments (e.g., inhaled corticosteroid, additional controller) in combination with the requested medication.
+- Member is 6 years of age or older. - Member has a positive skin test or in vitro reactivity to at least one perennial aeroallergen. - Member has a pre-treatment IgE level greater than or equal to 30 IU/mL. - Member has uncontrolled asthma as demonstrated by experiencing at least one of the following within the past year: - Two or more asthma exacerbations requiring oral or injectable corticosteroid treatment - One or more asthma exacerbation(s) resulting in hospitalization or emergency medical care visit(s) - Poor symptom control (frequent symptoms or reliever use, activity limited by asthma, night waking due to asthma) - Member has inadequate asthma control despite current treatment with both of the following medications at optimized doses: - Medium-to-high-dose inhaled corticosteroid - Additional controller (i.e., long acting beta2-agonist, long acting muscarinic antagonist, leukotriene modifier, or sustained-release theophylline) - Member will continue to use maintenance asthma treatments (i.e., inhaled corticosteroid and additional controller) in combination with the requested medication.

-Chronic rhinosinusitis with nasal polyps (CRSwNP)
+Chronic Rhinosinusitis with Nasal Polyps (CRSwNP)